Posted on: May 5, 2021 Posted by: Sarah Giavedoni Comments: 0

 Girls on the Run WNC

 Girls on the Run® was established in 1996 in Charlotte, NC as a life-changing nonprofit for girls in grades 3–8.
 Today, the GOTR 5K series is the largest in the country!
 Girls on the Run also manages a middle school program, Heart & Sole, which is dedicated to the unique needs of adolescent girls.
 The 20-lesson Girls on the Run curriculum combines training for a 5K (3.1 miles) running event with lessons that inspire girls to become independent thinkers, enhance their problem solving skills, and make healthy decisions.
-In addition to their Asheville program, GOTR WNC also hosts programs in Jackson and Yancey counties.
-Learn more.
+In addition to their Asheville program, GOTR WNC also hosts programs in Cherokee, Haywood, Jackson, Macon, Madison, and Yancey counties.

 Irene Wortham Center

-For nearly 60 years, Irene Wortham Center has helped children and adults with developmental and/or socioeconomic challenges lead healthier, happier, and more independent lives.
-They provide exceptional care to clients and their families through an early learning center, adult day activities, supported employment, and residential homes.
+For more than 60 years, Irene Wortham Center has helped children and adults with developmental and/or socioeconomic challenges lead healthier, happier, and more independent lives.
+They provide exceptional care to clients and their families through an early learning center, adult day activities, and residential homes.
 Irene Wortham’s early learning center is a five-star-rated developmental day program, the state’s highest rating.
 Children from six weeks in age through pre-kindergarten with or without developmental challenges learn, play, and grow together in an integrated setting.
-Learn more.

 916 W Chapel Road, Asheville | (828) 274-7518 | ireneworthamcenter.org